andaniel2029/StockData/README.md

 If you would like to pull stock data from a cloned version of this project, you will need your own api keys assigned as environment variables in the __init__.py and algoPlatform1_project/algo/routes.py files.

-please contact me at jacob.anderson10 (at) gmail with any questions, comments, or suggestions.